 The cost of installing a typical solar water heating system is £4,000-£5,000.
 EST found that typical savings from a well-installed and properly used system are moderate – £60 a year when replacing gas heating, and £70 a year when replacing electric immersion heating.

-But it is eligible for the Green Homes Grant.
+But it may be eligible for the revised Green Homes Grant if you are on a low income.
 And, once it has been installed, you can receive payments through the Renewable Heat Incentive (RHI) per kWh you generate.

 For applications submitted between 1 July 2020 and 30 September 2020, owners of a solar thermal heating system received the highest payments.

 |Air Source Heat Pump

 “Bear in mind that the [green homes] grant value will be deducted from any RHI payments ....
 If you need to fund substantial insulation improvements, it would therefore be more cost-effective to use the grant for those.”

 Homes with a hot water cylinder and high demand for domestic hot water, such as a family or house share, are the best suited to a solar thermal system.
 For a one-person household, with low hot water use, it won’t be as cost-effective.

 There are two types of solar thermal panel, which are known as collectors: